csdms/bmi-geotiff/README.md

 Access data (and metadata) from a GeoTIFF file through an API or a BMI.

-The *bmi-geotiff* API accepts a filepath or an URL to a GeoTIFF file.
+The *bmi-geotiff* library accepts a filepath or an URL to a GeoTIFF file.
 Data are loaded into an [xarray](http://xarray.pydata.org/en/stable/) [DataArray](http://xarray.pydata.org/en/stable/api.html#dataarray)